tschoof/notatort/_posts/2014-04-28-the-iron-giant.md

 Yes, this is a children's movie.
 It tanked at the box office, but is now considered a classic.

-It's set in the cold war, and it's made by Brad Bird, who went on to make *The Incredibles* (among other, lesser things like *Mission Impossible 4*).
+It's set in the cold war, and it's made by Brad Bird, who went on to make *The Incredibles*.
 We may also witness Vin Diesel's greatest contribution to film and society – he's the voice of the Iron Giant himself.

 After this, #notatort is going on Hiatus!